DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc P - Ravenloft Heist.md

 <p><strong><em>Wind Strike.</em></strong> Rahadin moves up to his speed in a straight line toward an unoccupied space he can see, including through enemy spaces, without provoking opportunity attacks.
 Each creature within 5 feet of a space he passes through must make a DC 19 Dexterity saving throw, taking 7 (2d6) slashing damage on a failed save, or half as much damage on a successful one.</p>
 <p><strong><em>Whirling Blades.</em></strong> Each creature within 10 feet of Rahadin must make a DC 19 Dexterity saving throw, taking 7 (2d6) slashing damage on a failed save, or half as much damage on a successful one.</p>
 <h3>Reactions</h3>
 <p>Rahadin can take up to three reactions per round, though no more than one per turn.
-If Rahadin would lose his reactions, he loses one reaction instead.</p>
+If an effect or condition would prevent him from taking reactions, he loses one reaction instead.</p>
 <p><strong><em>Indomitable.</em></strong> <strong>Trigger:</strong> A hostile creature ends its turn. <strong>Effect:</strong> Rahadin can repeat the saving throw against one effect or condition currently affecting him.
 (This reaction has no effect if the effect or condition didn’t originally require it to fail a saving throw.)</p>
 <p><strong><em>Punishing Strike.</em></strong> When Rahadin is hit by a melee or ranged attack, he can use his reaction to move up to his speed toward the attacker and make an attack with his saber.
 This movement doesn't trigger opportunity attacks.</p>
 <p><strong><em>Disarm.</em></strong> When an enemy misses Rahadin with a melee attack while wielding a weapon, he can use his reaction to force that enemy to make a DC 19 Strength saving throw, with advantage if the enemy is holding the weapon with two hands.
 On a failure, the enemy drops the item, which is knocked 10 feet away.</p>